AI-ffinity/nmr_tutorials/TOPSPIN/Titration_15N_HSQC/15N_HSQC_IOCB_tutorial.md

 # 15N HSQC Titration Experiment Setup

 This tutorial outlines the step-by-step setup for a 15N HSQC titration experiment using an NMR spectrometer.
-There is [another tutorial](./15N_HSQC_IOCB_tutorial.md) based on a workshop, which will be eventually merged to this one.

 ## Starting the Experiment